 The 25-cent coin is the forty-fourth issue from the United States Mint series of America the Beautiful Quarters®, a multi-year program that runs from 2010 to 2021.
 Of note, this quarter represents the only one in the program to honor a national seashore.
 Others in the U.S. Mint’s coin series celebrate sites like national parks, national monuments, national forests and even national lakeshores.

 Several important dates and events for Georgia’s Cumberland Island quarter include:

 - its release into general circulation on August 27, 2018;

 - its availability in U.S. Mint-branded rolls and bags at www.usmint.gov, also on August 27, 2018;

-- its official release ceremony hosted by officials from the United States Mint and the National Park Service (the ceremony’s location and date have yet to be announced);
+- its official launch ceremony hosted by officials from the United States Mint and the National Park Service at Camden County High School Auditorium (6300 Laurel Island Parkway, Kingsland, GA 31548) on August 30, 2018 from 10:00 a.m. to 11:00 p.m.
+ET; and

 - a coin exchange immediately after the launch ceremony.

 Coin forums offer an opportunity to learn about current and upcoming U.S. coins while coin exchanges offer an opportunity to swap cash for $10 rolls of new quarters.

 Finding new quarters is usually difficult, often taking months to years before they will appear regularly in change.
 Easier methods of getting them include coin exchanges and buying them directly from the U.S. Mint (www.usmint.gov).

 Designs on Cumberland Island Quarter